Key Facts & Summary

 - The abbot calls his monks and they consult on matters important to the community;

-- It also serves as a chamber for the deceased monks.
+- It also serves as a chamber for deceased monks.

-The libraries, in particular of the Benedictine and Cistercian monasteries, have carried out the very important function of preserving, after the fall of the Western Roman Empire, ancient knowledge.
-Monks dedicated themselves to the reading, studying and transcribing of the texts that were gradually recovered from the ruins of the Roman Empire.
-The work of transcription was carried out more exactly in the scriptorium, the large room, almost always communicating with the library, which was equipped with large windows which facilitated the work of the Amanuensis monks.
+The libraries, particularly those of the Benedictine and Cistercian monasteries, carried out the very important function of preserving ancient knowledge after the fall of the Western Roman Empire.
+Monks dedicated themselves to the reading, studying and transcribing of texts that were gradually recovered from the ruins of the Roman Empire.
+The work of transcription was carried out in the scriptorium, a large room almost always communicating with the library, which was equipped with large windows to facilitate the work of the Amanuensis monks.

-In the Scriptoria, monks transcribed not only the texts of the ancient past civilizations, but also the religious texts of the first Christian communities.
+In the scriptoria, monks transcribed not only the texts of ancient civilizations but also the religious texts of the first Christian communities.
 They often embellished the texts with precious and richly decorated capital letters, details, annotations, and figures on the margins.

-Even nowadays the library of a monastery is very important since reading and studying are an integral part of monastic life.
-They are also open and frequented by outside scholars, who can often find the documents they need.
+Even today, the library of a monastery is very important, as reading and study are an integral part of monastic life.
+They are also open to and frequented by outside scholars.

 Dorms and cells